the big world

 ration book cover

-Victory allotment gardens and what to grow on them.
+Dig for Victory allotment gardens and what to grow on them.

 People were encouraged to grow what they liked to eat.
 The mainstay crops were: